raffeyang/Keka-Icons/README.md

 # Keka-Icons
-This is a icon pack for the keka , a free file archiver for macOS
+This is an icon pack for the [keka app](http://www.kekaosx.com) , a free file archiver for macOS

 ![Archiver Icon Type](src/Show.png)